-Tom is in the 10th year of his second tour of duty with the Phillies doing television play-by-play.
-In his first stint with the club he spent five seasons (2001-05) as the host of the pre- and post-game radio shows, while also doing radio play-by-play.
+Now in his 23rd season in the big leagues, Tom McCarthy is in the 16th year of his second tour of duty with the Phillies doing television play-by-play.
+In his first stint with the club, he spent five seasons (2001-05) as the host of the pre- and postgame radio shows, while also doing radio play-by-play.
 He also hosted his own weekday afternoon-drive show on ESPN Radio 920 AM, which concentrated on local sports.
-He spent the 2006-07 seasons as a radio broadcaster with the New York Mets on WFAN before returning to the Phillies in November of 2007.
+He spent the 2006-07 seasons as a radio broadcaster with the New York Mets on WFAN before returning to the Phillies in November 2007.

 A graduate of The College of New Jersey (BA degree in communications), Tom spent six seasons with the Trenton Thunder, the former double-A affiliate of the Boston Red Sox.
 He was hired as director of public and media relations in 1993 and promoted to assistant general manager in 1996, while also working as one of the team’s broadcasters, doing play-by-play on radio and television for CN8.